 Two to three hours of intentional practice.
 That's the realistic gap between "I tried it and got nothing" and "I use this every day."

-Two things this article doesn't cover: which specific tasks in a small business actually return the most time savings (the answer is narrower than most guides suggest), and whether the paid tier is worth it for your type of work.
-Both are worth knowing before you build a routine around these tools.
+What it doesn't cover: which specific tasks in a small business return the most time savings (the list is narrower than most guides suggest), how to configure ChatGPT so it understands your business before you type a word, and whether the paid tier is worth it for your type of work.